Solved: Magento 2.4.x Elastic Search Error: Text Fields are Not Optimised for Operations

 Hello Magento pals 😃

 Ever faced an error in Magento that says: “Text Fields are Not Optimised for Operations”?

 Magento continuously releases regular updates that add amazing features and enhance the store’s performance.
 However, sometimes these upgrades also come with some technical bugs that can hamper the store’s performance.
 One such elastic search bug in the Magento 2.4 release line is causing issues on the product category page.
-Many of the store owners reported that the products aren’t loaded on the category page and the following error in the exception.log file is generated:
+Many of the store owners reported the products aren’t loaded on the category page and the following error in the exception.log file is generated: